kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B
+      `Shouldn't this be AWS WAF.
+Therefore Correct answer: B` `AWS WAF - is a web application firewall that lets customers monitor the HTTP and HTTPS requests that are forwarded to Amazon CloudFront or an Application Load Balancer.`
     </details>

 37. A company is migrating a web application to AWS.
 The application’s compute capacity is continually utilized throughout the year.
 Which of the below options offers the company the most cost-effective solution?